-- each region's sole business activity is the transportation of freight over the Company's extensive rail network; - the regions service national accounts that extend over the Company's various commodity groups and across its rail network; - the services offered by the Company stem predominantly from the transportation of freight by rail with the goal of optimizing the rail network as a whole; and - the Company and its subsidiaries, not its regions, are subject to regulatory regimes in both Canada and the U.S.

-For the years ended December 31, 2020, 2019, and 2018, no major customer accounted for more than 10% of total revenues and the largest freight customer represented approximately 3% of total annual freight revenues.
+- each region's sole business activity is the transportation of freight over the Company's extensive rail network; - the regions service national accounts that extend over the Company's various commodity groups and across its rail network; - the services offered by the Company stem predominantly from the transportation of freight by rail with the goal of optimizing the rail network as a whole; and the Company and its subsidiaries, not its regions, are subject to regulatory regimes in both Canada and the U.S. For the years ended December 31, 2021, 2020, and 2019, no major customer accounted for more than 10% of total revenues and the largest freight customer represented less than 4% of total annual freight revenues.

-The following tables provide information by geographic area:
+The following tables provide information by geographic area for the years ended December 31, 2021, 2020 and 2019: